 The climate in the Swan Valley is warm with long dry summers that allow the fruit to reach its maximum ripeness.
 It’s the long and dry ripening period that gives Swan Valley wines their full, robust and multi-dimensional flavours.

 Harvesting the carefully grown fruit is usually done by hand and the exact timing of each session of fruit picking is carefully calculated, according to the temperatures of early summer and the sugar level in the fruit.
 For premium conditions, grape picking begins at dawn and ends early on hot summer days in the Swan Valley.

 How are grapevines pruned?

 Different winemakers will prune their grapevines differently, but the majority of the grapevines in Australia are either machine pruned, or spur pruned by hand.

 Spur pruning is the simplest and easiest to learn pruning technique suitable for many grape varieties, although it often fails in older varieties or very vigorous, young plants.

 Swanbrook Winery in the Swan Valley continues to prune and pick from the vineyard the old-fashioned way, inviting the public to try it out themselves – we think that’s pretty cool.

 How are they fed?

-Like all plants, grapevines require water and fertilizers to grow and flourish.
+Like all plants, grapevines require water and fertilisers to grow and flourish.

-Most grape growers apply inorganic fertilizers through the irrigation system (fertigation).
-They do this because it is easy, provides a high degree of flexibility and control, minimizes leaching losses in summer rainfall districts and ensures the nutrients are available when required by the plant.
-Broadcasting of fertilizer for incorporation by rain is uncommon and generally used only for particular fertilizer products.
+Most grape growers apply inorganic fertilisers through the irrigation system (fertigation).
+They do this because it is easy, provides a high degree of flexibility and control, minimises leaching losses in summer rainfall districts and ensures the nutrients are available when required by the plant.
+Broadcasting of fertiliser for incorporation by rain is uncommon and generally used only for particular fertiliser products.